⚖️ Break-Even Calculator

 What is Break-Even Point?

 The break-even point is the stage where your total revenue equals your total costs, meaning your business neither makes a profit nor incurs a loss.
-A Break-Even Calculator helps businesses determine how many units they need to sell or how much revenue they need to generate before becoming profitable.
+Understanding your break-even point is essential for pricing products, planning budgets, and evaluating business viability.

 🎯